phyletica/ecoevolity/docs/installation.rst

 If you are on a Mac, you can install Xcode command line tools and download and install |cmake|_ from https://cmake.org/.

+We also strongly recommend using |git|_ to acquire the source code.

 ************
 Installation